dblim/cs229project-lim-lundgren/README.md

 Our final project is available at http://cs229.stanford.edu/proj2019/report/31.pdf.

 # Setup
 Make sure that you have Tensorflow 1.13 installed instead of Tensorflow 2.0.
 We use Keras for our code with a tensorflow backend.
-Our version of Keras (2.2.4) is not compatible with Tensorflow 2.0.
+The current version of Keras (which I believe is 2.2.4, as of June 2019) is not compatible with Tensorflow 2.0.

 # Hyperparameter Tuning
 Here's something to play around with, namely hyperparameter tuning via a random grid search.
 First clone the repository, then go to ```src/LSTM```